Cristhan11/Parental_Wifi/docs/NODOGSPLASH_INTEGRATION.md

     # Deauthenticate device using ndsctl deauth (not deauthenticate)
     # This puts the device back in Preauthenticated state
-    # NoDogSplash will then redirect all HTTP requests to RedirectURL
+    # NoDogSplash will then redirect all HTTP requests to splash.html?tok=TOKEN
     if sudo "$NDSCTL" deauth "$token" >/dev/null 2>&1; then echo "Info: Device deauthenticated successfully (token: $token)" >&2 return 0